lindaprotocol/documentation-en/docs/mechanism-algorithm/account.md

 # Account Model

 ## Introduction
-TRON employs an account model for its ledger.
+LINDA employs an account model for its ledger.
 All activities on the network, such as transfers, voting, and contract deployment, revolve around accounts.

  - **Unique Identifier**: Each account is uniquely identified by its Address, which typically begins with a `T`.
  - **Access Control**: Any operation on an account (such as a transfer) requires a signature from the corresponding Private Key.
  - **Account Assets and Capabilities**: Each account can own and manage various resources, including:

-    - **Assets**: TRX, TRC-10, TRC-20, TRC-721/TRC-1155 NFTs, etc.
+    - **Assets**: LIND, LRC-10, LRC-20, LRC-721/LRC-1155 NFTs, etc.
     - **Network Resources**: Bandwidth and Energy.
     - **Permissions and Activities**: Initiating transactions, deploying and calling smart contracts, participating in Super Representative elections (voting or becoming a candidate), and more.

 ## How to Create an Account

-There are two primary ways to create a new TRON account:
+There are two primary ways to create a new LINDA account:

 **Method 1: Offline Generation and On-Chain Activation**

-   - Generate Address: Use a wallet application (like [TronLink](https://www.tronlink.org/)) to generate a new key pair (private key and address).
+   - Generate Address: Use a wallet application (like [LindaLink](https://www.lindalink.org/)) to generate a new key pair (private key and address).
    - Activate Account: At this stage, the account exists only conceptually and must be "activated" to be used on the blockchain.
-Activation is accomplished by sending any amount of TRX or a TRC-10 token from an existing account to this new address.
-Once the transaction is successful, the new account is officially created on the TRON network.
+Activation is accomplished by sending any amount of LIND or a LRC-10 token from an existing account to this new address.
+Once the transaction is successful, the new account is officially created on the LINDA network.

 **Method 2: Creation via System Contract**